circleci/circleci-docs/jekyll/_cci2/building-docker-images.md

 1. All commands are executed in the [primary container][primary-container].
 2. Once `setup_remote_docker` is called, a new remote environment is created, and your primary container is configured to use it.
+3. Refer to the [Docker Layer Caching]({{ site.baseurl }}/2.0/docker-layer-caching/) document for details.
-3. All docker-related commands are also executed in your primary container, but building/pushing images and running containers happens in the remote Docker Engine.
+4. All docker-related commands are also executed in your primary container, but building/pushing images and running containers happens in the remote Docker Engine.
-4. We use project environment variables to store credentials for Docker Hub.
+5. We use project environment variables to store credentials for Docker Hub.

 ## Docker version